CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/introduction/faq.md

 ---
 # Frequently Asked Questions (FAQ)

-As the Bootcamp proceeds, please note any of your questions in the Zoom chat.
+As the Research Data Camp proceeds, please note any of your questions in the Zoom chat.
 If we note a pattern of recurring questions, we will attempt to address those questions on this page, which will be preserved as a resource for future learners.

 **I'm trying to unzip the file for the python session but getting an inappropriate file or format error**